Community Outreach

 Boys-and-Girls-Club

-Boys and Girls Club – Club programs and services promote and enhance the development of boys and girls by instilling a sense of competence, usefulness, belonging and influence.
+Boys and Girls Club – promotes and enhances the development of boys and girls by instilling a sense of competence, usefulness, belonging and influence.
 Boys & Girls Clubs are a safe place to learn and grow – all while having fun.
 Weifield financially supports the Gates Camp fundraising efforts.

 Clarity-Commons

-Clarity Commons is a new Arapahoe High School (Colorado) garden plaza that honors the life of Claire Davis, the 17-year-old Arapahoe High School student who was shot and killed at the school in December, 2013.
-Clarity Commons provides common quiet areas for outdoor classrooms, meetings and features; noise-reducing berms, mature trees, picnic tables, and a granite pillar engraved with inspirational thoughts and quotes.
+Clarity Commons – provides common quiet areas for outdoor classrooms, meetings and features; noise-reducing berms, mature trees, picnic tables, and a granite pillar engraved with inspirational thoughts and quotes in an Arapahoe High School (Colorado) garden plaza.
+This honors the life of Claire Davis, the 17-year-old Arapahoe High School student who was shot and killed at the school in December, 2013.
 Weifield was honored to donate electrical services to the project and have a customized paver stone on the engraved pillar.

 familylife